Enable and create Domains¶

 pulp distribution list

 Domains are isolated from each other and perform their own deduplication and uniqueness checks within their domain.
 Therefore multiple domains can each have their own repository named 'foo'; a capability not available without domains as repository names were unique within a Pulp system, but are now unique within a domain.
-This also means that content and artifact deduplication is no longer system wide, but instead perform at the domain level.
-Since domains can each have their own unique storage backend, duplicate content across domains could be stored in multiple locations and it would be inappropriate to try to deduplicate across domains.
+This also means that content and artifact deduplication is no longer system wide, but instead performed at the domain level.
+Since domains can each have their own unique storage backend, duplicate content across domains could be stored in multiple locations.
+Also for separating tenants, it would be inappropriate to try to deduplicate across domains.

 Most all Pulp objects and operations work the same within their domain.
 Uploading, syncing, publishing, and distributing workflows are all supported with domains.
 Objects are scoped to their domain and will not appear in other domains even if you have permissions on those domains.
 Plugins that support RBAC will now also have access to a new permission level on the domain.
 Assigning a role at the domain-level will allow users to operate with those permissions only within that domain.
 Current global(model)-level roles should be converted to domain-level if you wish for the user to not have permission across all domains.